 - Be mindful – If you are seeing negative qualities in yourself, taking steps to be mindful is a critical technique for boosting your self-esteem.
 Sometimes people who lack confidence and lack high self-esteem have no conscious awareness of their “mind-talk.”
 Mindfulness will help reset the self-image button.
 Each time you notice yourself thinking a negative thought, replace it with a positive thought.
 Each time you notice a positive thought, say to yourself, “Good thinking.
 This feels great.
 Good job.”
 For example if you’re thinking, “I can never do anything right,” replace that thought with, “I am highly capable of succeeding.” or “I can do anything I put my mind to,” or “I am grateful for the many blessings in my life.”
 Then make a plan and take it step by step.
 Another technique is to read positive affirmations before going to sleep and upon waking in the morning, or using and listening to positive affirmation apps, videos, podcasts, webinars, or audiobooks.

-- Face the demons – Raising self-esteem includes facing the darkness and pain deep inside.
-Sometimes low self-esteem can be caused by a history of abuse, harsh parenting, lack of praise or compliments, frequent teasing or bullying, or a life trauma.
+- Face and embrace – Raising self-esteem includes facing the darkness and pain.
+Sometimes low self-esteem can be caused by a history of failure, abuse, harsh parenting, lack of praise or compliments, frequent teasing or bullying, or a life trauma.
 87% of those who were bullied felt it negatively affected their self-esteem.
-A trained counselor, psychologist or psychotherapist, can help you face, accept, and love difficult past challenges.
+A trained counselor, psychologist, minister, psychotherapist, can be helpful in facing, accepting, and embracing difficult past experiences.
+When you are ready, a certified coach can help set goals and step forward.
 One effective technique is using a journal.
-Did you have a past trauma or history of abuse, that affected your self esteem?
 Some have found it helpful to write past traumas, or negative thoughts down on paper and then destroy them.
-If you are faith-driven, it might be helpful to turn to your spiritual practice, surrendering this over to Spirit in prayer, meditation or contemplation.
+If you are faith-driven, it might be helpful to turn to your spiritual practice, surrendering in faith and prayer, meditation or contemplation.
 Others have found it helpful to look in the mirror and talk to oneself.
-If your thoughts are saying, “Your teeth are crooked,” or “You can’t do this,” listen to the demons inside.
+If your thoughts are saying, “Your teeth are crooked,” or “You can’t do this,” listen to that voice and shift to gratitude.
 Say, “Thank you for trying to help me.
-I hear the negativity.
+I hear you.
 I am listening.
-I care and I love you.
+I care and love you.
 It’s okay.
 I am here for you now.
 You are lovable and valuable.”
-Facing demons can take time.
-Be patient with yourself and get help if you need it.
+Facing and embracing negativity can take time.
+Be patient with yourself and know you can get help from a professional if you need it.

-- Make a list – Begin making a list of things that you like about yourself.
+- Make a love list – Begin making a list of things that you like about yourself.
 If this is difficult, start with a simple list such as, “I have a pretty smile,” or “I like my shoes,” or “I enjoy sitting with my cat.”
 Write down as many things as you can think of to boost your ego.
 It might be helpful to close your eyes and imagine a happy, peaceful time in your life.
 What are your happy memories?
 Where were you?
 What were you doing?
-What did you like about yourself and your life at this time?
-Can you recreate that now today?
+What did you like about yourself and your life at that time?
+You can recreate that moment and experience happiness, love, and appreciation for yourself right now.

 - Get creative – Everyone needs a creative or expressive outlet.
 Trying something new is a great energy booster and helps to reset self-image and raise self-esteem.
 Make a list of new activities to help you build confidence.
 You can join a support group, take a class, attend a concert, go to a play, or get a new pet.
 If you prefer to stay at home, you might decide to learn a new skill, such as another language, taking an online art or music course, or even taking up dancing and learning a few steps in the privacy of your home.
 Find your tribe and enjoy yourself.